smith-b/CloudFormationExamples/README.md

-This repository contains different CloudFormation templates I wrote to demonstrate some powerful functionality found in CloudFormation.
+This repository contains different CloudFormation templates I wrote to demonstrate some of the powerful functionality found in CloudFormation.